An expert approach to the changing recruitment landscape and attracting top talent

 About John Fleischauer

 Regarded as one of the top talent acquisition professionals in Canada, John Fleischauer has is a thought leader, TEDx speaker, and talent acquisition expert.
-As the Chief Operating Officer of Pivot + Edge, John helps growing organizations discover and amplify their employer brand, so they can consistently hire awesome people quickly while reducing their overall recruiting spend.
+As the Chief Operating Officer of Pivot + Edge, John helps growing organisations discover and amplify their employer brand, so they can consistently hire awesome people quickly while reducing their overall recruiting spend.